Best Of 2018: Parth-Erica, Jennifer-Harshad, Eisha-Adnan & Other Jodis Who Took Internet By Storm!

 Shaheer Sheikh-Sonarika Bhadoria

-Another reel couple who joined the list of new jodi this year is Shaheer Sheikh-Sonarika Bhadoria, who play the roles of Saleem and Anarkali on Dastaan-E-Mohabbat: Saleem Anarkali.
-Though the show is not doing well on TRP chart, Shaheer and Sonarika are loved by the viewers for their chemistry on screen.
+Another reel couple who joined the list of new jodi this year are Shaheer Sheikh & Sonarika Bhadoria, who play the roles of Saleem and Anarkali on Dastaan-E-Mohabbat: Saleem Anarkali.
+Though the show is not doing well on the TRP chart, Shaheer and Sonarika are loved by the viewers for their chemistry on screen.

 Eisha Singh-Adnan Khan

-Adnan Khan and Eisha Singh, who play the role of Kabir and Zara on Ishq Subhan Allah is another couple who has taken the internet by storm.
+Adnan Khan and Eisha Singh, who play the role of Kabir and Zara on Ishq Subhan Allah are another couple who has taken the internet by storm.
 Fans love the couple so much that they want these two actors to win the best jodi award every time in any award ceremony.
 They are cutest pair on-screen jodi and fans love them for their nok-jhok.

 Arjun Bijlani-Aalisha Panwar

-Arjun Bijlani and Aalish Panwar, who are seen as Deep and Aarohi (Tara), In Ishq Mein Marjawa, have managed to make an impression on audiences.
+Arjun Bijlani and Aalish Panwar, who are seen as Deep and Aarohi (Tara), In Ishq Mein Marjawa, have managed to make an impression on the audiences.
 When Nia Sharma was introduced on the show as Aarohi, the fans didn't want to see Nia with Arjun.
 They wanted Alisha back as Aarohi as they were missing Arjun and Aalisha's chemistry.

 Most Read: Indian Idol 10: Meet Top 5 Contestants Of The Show; Zero's Shahrukh & Katrina To Grace The Finale!